With the SMSF market growing rapidly it’s more important than ever for advisers to keep up with trends and generate meaningful and long-term clients.

 Many, however, may not have the time or expertise to focus on their online marketing activities.

-Due to this gap in the market, a lead generation specialist that works with financial professionals to provide them with quality SMSF
+Due to this gap in the market, a lead generation specialist that works with financial professionals to provide them with quality SMSF leads has emerged.

 White Collar Quotes is a service that matches together clients and advisers that complement each other’s specific needs.